How highly does Scotland's win over Spain rate?

 Scotland dominated fixtures against the Auld Enemy during the 1920s and the hosts would eventually finish bottom of the British Home Championships.

-However, England had won at Hampden a year earlier and the thumping victory remains Scotland's biggest ever at Wembley as the team went down in history as the "Wembley Wizards", with Huddersfield Town winger Alex Jackson grabbing a famous hat-trick.
+England had won at Hampden a year earlier, but the thumping victory remains Scotland's biggest ever at Wembley as the team went down in history as the "Wembley Wizards", with Huddersfield Town winger Alex Jackson grabbing a famous hat-trick.

 England 2-3 Scotland, 1967